The Research & Development (R&D) Tax Credit is a government incentive available to compan...

 Do you want to pay less in taxes and have an increased cash flow for your business?
-If your company is on an extension for its 2020 taxes, it may still be eligible to claim R&D Tax Credits on its current year tax return.
+If your company is on an extension for its 2020 taxes, it may still be eligible to claim the R&D Tax Credit on its current year tax return.
 Find out if you are eligible!

 If you answered yes to all of these questions, your company may be eligible to include a 2020 R&D Tax Credit claim in its extended tax filing this year.
 Many companies do not realize that the R&D Tax Credit is available to businesses of all sizes and in many lines of business, not just companies performing research in laboratories.
 Generally, companies claim less tax benefit than they’re entitled to, or in many cases, don’t claim at all due to lack of understanding about the eligibility of the R&D Tax Credit.